Diocese of Mindelo

 The Diocese of Mindelo (Dioecesis Mindelensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Cabo Verde.
 Its cathedral is Catedral Nossa Senhora da Luz in the episcopal see of Mindelo.
 The diocese is immediately exempt to the Holy See and not part of any ecclesiastical province.

+Cáritas Diocesana do Mindelo is the social arm of the diocese.